The DeWalt DWE7491RS wins for small shops on rolling mobility, rack-and-pinion fence, and 32-1/2-inch rip capacity. Full hands-on picks inside.

 Do I need SawStop safety for a small shop?

 SawStop technology is genuinely lifesaving.
 If budget allows, it is the right answer.
-If budget does not, the Bosch REAXX gives you 80% of the same protection in a jobsite class saw at one-fifth the price.
-The worst option is no blade-stopping technology at all, but every saw we list has a blade guard and anti-kickback pawls that should stay installed for every cut.
+For a premium jobsite saw without flesh detection, the Bosch 4100XC-10 delivers the best fence precision and setup speed in the category.
+The worst option is no safety precautions at all, but every saw we list has a blade guard and anti-kickback pawls that should stay installed for every cut.

 How much rip capacity do I actually need?